What is Dawg Camp?

 What are the housing accommodations at Dawg Camp?

 Dawg Camp Classic City and Fusion participants are housed in UGA residence halls located on campus.
 Dawg Camp Adventure participants stay outdoors in tents during their time in North Carolina.
 Dawg Camp Discovery participants stay in large, camp-style cabins with bunk beds.
 Dawg Camp Rise participants are housing in UGA residence halls while in Athens, GA and camp-style cabins with bunk beds while in Covington, GA.
 If you need any special accommodations (including gender inclusive housing options), feel free to contact us at firstname.lastname@example.org.

 How is Dawg Camp different than orientation?

 At UGA Orientation, students have the opportunity to see campus, go through academic advising, select courses, and gain exposure to departments and student support resources at the institution.
 Dawg Camp focuses on the next step - the transition from high school to college.

-Dawg Camp gives participants the opportunity to expand on the knowledge learned at orientation while being exposed to campus life and UGA traditions, exploring common transition topics, and participating in fun and dynamic activities.
+Dawg Camp gives participants the opportunity to expand on the knowledge learned at orientation while being exposed to student life and UGA traditions, exploring common transition topics, and participating in fun and dynamic activities.
 Our programs allow incoming students to learn about more about what UGA has to offer and form closer bonds with their peers in a more casual environment.

 Dawg Camp also provides the opportunity for participants to be mentored by Dawg Camp Counselors – UGA upperclassmen involved in many areas of campus that are trained and eager to help new students find their place at UGA and thrive in their first year and beyond.